 Some claim that relaxing in Thermal Baths after Morskie Oko is the best thing to do in Zakopane in winter.
 You should go and find out 🙂

-Visit one of many Zakopane’s Museums
+Visit one of many of Zakopane’s Museums

 Once you are all refreshed and relaxed after visiting the thermal spa, it is time to hit a museum.
 If this is something that ticks your fancy.

-In Tatra Museum (Muzeum Tatrzanskie), you will be able to learn about local culture and folk art and Tatra-Highlander culture as well as the beginnings of the independence movement during the partitions.
-It is a very interesting museum built in traditional Zakopane style.
+At Tatra Museum (Muzeum Tatrzanskie), you will be able to learn about local culture and folk art and Tatra-Highlander culture as well as the beginnings of the independence movement during the partitions.
+It is a very interesting museum built in the traditional Zakopane style.
 You will not see anything like this anywhere in the world!

 The Museum of Zakopane Style at the Koliba Villa is one of the most beautiful museums in Zakopane, and it is partly because of the building itself!
 You will find many interesting traditional exhibits inside but touring the building, and the traditional decor will make you feel like you went back in time.
 Highly recommended!

 The most popular regional cheese – Oscypek – has its own museum.
 Taste it first!
 Then some more and then visit Oscypek Museum and learn about how it is made.
 There is a reason why this is the most popular cheese in Poland.